flowx-ai/docs-flowx/docs/building-blocks/actions/business-rule-action/business-rule-action.md

 Let's take look at the following example.
 We have some data about the gender of a user and we need to create a business rule that computes the formal title based on the gender:

-1. This is how the process instance data looks like before it reaches the business rule
+1. This is how the process instance data looks like before it reaches the business rule:

     ```json
     {